 My dad told me that Templeton had a nice, long life.
 Part of me wants to disagree with that statement.
 He definitely had a long life, but not what I would consider to be a nice life.
 He was kind of abandoned if you'd ask me.

 That wasn't the end of my recovery.
 On February 21, 2014, my family adopted a standard poodle puppy named Presto.
 The adoption process took about 2 years.
 First, we had to do research on what kind of dog breed would be right for our family, and then we had to find a place where we could get that kind of dog.

 Those two parts were easy.
 We knew we had to get a hypoallergenic dog because my mom and brother both have allergies.
 We also wanted a dog that was easy to train and would get along with everyone in the family.
 The poodle met all of those requirements.
 They are common dogs too which made it not hard to find a good Poodle breeder.

 The most difficult part for me was waiting.
 I waited for a poodle to get pregnant, I waited for the puppies to be born, I waited to pick out the one to keep, and I waited for the puppies to be old enough to be separated from their mother.
-Pretty much the only thing I did in those 2 years was sit around and think about poodles.
+Pretty much the only thing I did in those 2 years was sit around thinking about poodles.

 I didn't understand.
 Presto didn't understand.
 It was a big mess of confusion.
-On the bright, side he had me.
-If no one knew what he was thinking at least I did.
+On the bright side, he had me.
+If no one knew what he was thinking, at least I did.
 In my eyes he was perfect.
 Maybe not at the time, but I knew he was going to be.